 RECOVERY – take care of your muscles

 One of the basics of a healthy and happy life is physical activity.
 It strengthens both mind and body.
-If something is not utilised enough it becomes weak, withers and dies.
-This absolutely applies for our bodies, especially muscles, but also for bones, tendons, joints and our cardiovascular system.
+If something is not utilised enough, it becomes weak, withers and dies.
+This absolutely applies for our bodies, especially muscles, but also bones, tendons, joints and our cardiovascular system.

 Text Carsten Vagn-Hansen

-If we do not stay active our bodies will perish quickly.
+If we do not stay active, our bodies will perish quickly.
 Often we start depending on others.
-By using our so-called locomotor we achieve a number of major health benefits and greater satisfaction in a number of areas.
+By using our so-called locomotor, we achieve several major health benefits and greater satisfaction in some areas.
 Many daily small problems become smaller or disappear, and life becomes easier.

 Exercise and Fitness

 Weight loss is another advantage of working out.
 The number of mitochondria, the cell’s “power plants”, increases when we exercise.
-This accelerates the energy production in the muscle cells, thus we burn more fat.
-The best way to strengthen muscles and at the same time burn more fat is to use heavy weights and take long pauses between the different exercises.
-Using lighter weights and shorter breaks helps improving your stamina.
+This accelerates the energy production in the muscle cells.
+Thus we burn more fat.
+The best way to strengthen muscles and at the same time, burn more fat is to use heavy weights and take long pauses between the different exercises.
+Using lighter weights and shorter breaks help to improve your stamina.

 A proper workout also has mental benefits.
-When you concentrate about maximal performance, you achieve mental restitution.
+When you concentrate on maximal performance, you achieve mental restitution.
 The feeling of stress occurs when the brain has too many worries and tasks.
-Exercise and fitness strengthens the brain and generates more mental energy.
-More brain cells are created, and negative thoughts and depression is counteracted.
+Exercise and fitness strengthen the brain and generates more mental energy.
+More brain cells are created, and negative thoughts and depression are counteracted.

-When you have used your muscles a certain amount of time is required for proper recovery.
-Especially if you have given your muscles tough resistance or strained them.
-If you have too short breaks between the workouts, it will damage the muscles.
-You should allow the muscles to rest and rebuild for one to two days.
+When you have used your muscles, a certain amount of time is required for proper recovery.
+Especially if you have given your muscles tough resistance or strained them, if you have too short breaks between the workouts, it will damage the muscles.
+It would help if you allowed the muscles to rest and rebuild for one to two days.

 During recovery, fatty acids and amino acids are required for the muscles to rebuild and grow.
 The liver and muscles’ depot of glucose (energy storage) must be restored so that there is glucose available when the muscles are to be used again.
 If you want to lose weight, you should therefore be careful with fast carbs such as white bread, candy, sweet drinks etc. If you avoid those things, the body will use energy from one of the body’s depots instead.

-When you are actively working out, you need more nutrients then normal in order to fulfil the body’s needs.
+When you are actively working out, you need more nutrients than normal to fulfil the body’s needs.
 Lack of nutrients will affect both the recovery and the beneficial effects of working out.
-During a really hard workout one will for example lose ferrous myoglobin.
+During a tough workout, one will, for example, lose ferrous myoglobin.
 This is separated in the urine and can lead to iron deficiency.
-With men iron deficiency is otherwise rare.
+With men, iron deficiency is otherwise rare.

 People who are aiming to improve their cardiovascular endurance will need extra proteins.
 Proteins, which are long chains of amino acids, are vital for the repairing and reconstruction of muscle tissue.
-Proteins are taken up in the blood after they are broken down to a maximum two consecutive amino acids.
+Proteins are taken up in the blood after they are broken down to a maximum of two consecutive amino acids.
 Then the amino acids are transported by the blood to the muscles where they are used to build enzymes, myoglobin and muscle mass.
-Some of the amino acids are vital, as we cannot produce them ourselves; therefore we have to ingest them through our diet as proteins of high quality.
-If your diet does not include plenty of proteins, it is important that you supplement with more proteins, e.g. whey protein (from milk).
+Some of the amino acids are vital, as we cannot produce them ourselves; therefore, we have to ingest them through our diet as proteins of high quality.
+If your diet does not include plenty of proteins, you must supplement with more proteins, e.g. whey protein (from milk).
 Especially vegans need to be aware of this.